Hounfor/The-Big-Deal-Add-On/README.md

 WHM-6Rk: this is an extinct chassis, so everything is written about it above, but if you have a high reputation with House Kurita and completed some Kuritan flashpoints with the correct ending (i.e. finishing the job), then sooner or later Yamaguchi will call you with a business proposal.

+WHM-7M-DC: rare Helm-Tech model, starting in 3052, can be encountered in battles against the Marik forces (elite mostly).

+AS7-K-DC: rare Helm-Tech model, starting in 3050, can be encountered in battles against the Kuritan forces (elite mostly).

+ZEU-9S-DC: rare Helm-Tech model, starting in 3049, can be encountered in battles against the Steiner forces (elite mostly).

+CP-11-A-DC: rare Helm-Tech model, starting in 3045, can be encountered in battles against the Liao forces (elite mostly).

 Annihilator ANH-1X: Skirmish only.

 Corsair COR-5R, COR-5T, COR-6R and COR-7A: 5R, 5T and 6R have been used by pirates in the northern Inner Sphere, as well as the Oberon Confederation and the Valkyrate, since 3035.
 You can encounter 7A in battles with them starting from 3050.

+Also keep in mind that if you have the updated version of the Opportunity Missions mod for BEXT 2.0, then sometimes in the missions of this mod you can stumble upon 'Mechs from the lists above, if they were in service with the SLDF.

 All three new unique chassis are only obtainable once, and you'll have to find them yourself to avoid spoilers.
 Whether you get them or not depends on your actions.